African-American self-determination: During the USSR

 The idea for outright independence was also adopted by American communist activists.
 Throughout US history, several revolutionary organizations have sought to promote control of the region as a separate political nation within the United States.
 The black liberation activist Cyril Briggs wrote a number of editorials starting in 1917 which called for a "colored autonomous state" on U.S. soil, first in the publication Amsterdam News and later in the publication The Crusader which he founded in 1918.
 The Communist Party USA (CPUSA) later adopted the suggestion that African Americans in the "Black Belt" region constituted an oppressed nation, and that they should be allowed to vote on self-determination, as had populations following World War I under rules of the League of Nations.
 After fierce debate in the Sixth World Congress of the Communist International (Comintern) in 1928, the CPUSA officially adopted a plan for self-determination for an African-American nation in the region.

 Although Josef Stalin was the leader of the Communist Party of the Soviet Union at the time and the architect of the Comintern's line on the national question, the Black Belt national proposal drew its roots from the thinking of Vladimir Lenin, who identified what he described as an African-American nation in the southern US.
 American activist Harry Haywood is generally recognized as the principal theoretician of the CPUSA's Black Belt line.

+Leon Trotsky engaged with members of the American Socialist Workers Party on reaching the Black population.
+He had correspondence with C.L.R.
+James on the question of self-determination and expressed support for Black Americans seeking equal rights and an autonomous state.